Scientists Say Gene-Edited Babies Claim Is 'Wake-Up Call' For World

 Hank Greeley, a bioethicist at Stanford University, said a broad consensus is crucial before anyone tries to create more gene-edited babies.
 "Science must be, and is, subordinate to its societies," Greeley wrote.
 "At a time when people are worried about whether science is out of control, it needs to say that, up front and loud."

-Dzau, the U.S. National Academy of Sciences president, defended the editorial during an interview with NPR.
+Dzau, the U.S. National Academy of Medicine president, defended the editorial during an interview with NPR.
 "If we're not careful, the science may have harmful effects.
 But I think most would agree the science is going to be enormously helpful to humanity.
 So an outright ban is not the way to do it," Dzau says.
 "The problem with the outright ban is that it casts this huge dark cloud over the science."

 The editorial calls "upon international academies to quickly convene international experts and stakeholders to produce an expedited report that will inform the development of those criteria and standards to which all genome editing in human embryos for reproductive purposes must conform."